How to light a log fire

 With these simple steps, you can confidently light a log fire and enjoy the cozy warmth it provides.
 Remember to follow safety precautions and never leave a fire unattended.
 Stay warm and enjoy the comforting ambiance of a well-lit log fire!

-See also How to become a black cab driver
+See also How to be gothic

 Gathering the Materials